sharetribe/flex-docs/src/docs/tutorial-listings/favorite-saunas/index.md

 [mapDispatchToProps](https://react-redux.js.org/using-react-redux/connect-mapdispatch)
 mapping to use the actions through props in the component.

-The _ListingPageCoverPhoto_ component already has a _mapDispatchToProps_ function, so we can add the _updateProfile_ action as a prop for the component there.
+The _ListingPageCarousel_ component already has a _mapDispatchToProps_ function, so we can add the _updateProfile_ action as a prop for the component there.